Let me take you on a journey of how working with spoken word evolved for me over time as an inspiration for your own process of discovery.

 The intensity with how the words impacted on me increased with every version of exploration.
 Especially the poem I found that supported the integration of the profundity of Adi Da’s darshan (an occasion of meeting him in a silent sitting).
 The sound file below is an experiment to merge the transmission, the poem and process around it into one communication of no-separation:

 At some point in my life I was invited to dance one of Adi Da’s poems at a Sacred Music Festival.
-Because of his very controversial presence on the internet the organisers expressed concerns.
-At that time I was already only loosely connected to the spiritual community of Adidam, because I wasn’t really very welcome in the unconventional ways I responded to the inspiration Adi Da was for me.
+Because of his very controversial presence on the internet, the organisers expressed concerns.
+At that time I was already only loosely connected to the spiritual community of Adidam, because I didn’t live near a community of devotees, when I raised my son.
+Also I had an increasing sense that I needed to be able to flow freely in the creative explorations that unfolded over the years, so I ended up choosing the ways I worked, and what I explored without any direct connection to the community of devotees of Adida.
+In hindsight this solitary process was exactly what I needed.

 So the language of ‘Embodiment as the One Heart’ is very inclusive and welcoming.